Manurocker95/PKHex_ForUnity/README.md

 Why?
 Because why not.

 You only need the PKHex folder inside Assets.
 To use it, add the define symbol #PKHEX_FOR_UNITY to your project.
 As the included SFB uses PKHexForUnity namespace, if you already have it in your project, you only need to delete the Plugins folder inside.

+For savefiles .NET 4.6 (NET Framework backend) is required due to MS System,Activator.CreateInstance not working on 3.5. (to create dynamic savLoader);

 If you need more info about PKHex and it's regular usage: https://github.com/kwsch/PKHeX